bwhitesell/Conways-Game-of-Life/README.md

 $ cd Conways-Game-of-Life
 $ docker-compose up
 ```
-Two web servers should be spun up --
+Two web servers should be spun up:
   - A next.js server that hosts the client code on port 3000
   - An express.js server that acts as the server on port 4000

+Pop open a browser and go to http://localhost:3000
 ----